christhekeele/foundation-compass-stack/README.md

 # Foundation Sandbox

-This is a sandbox for your next web project using Foundation.
-It also comes with Grunt, Compass, and Assemble.
+This is a sandbox for building your next web project using Foundation.
+It also comes with Grunt, Compass, and Assemble as a starting point.

+[Preview the sandbox](http://christhekeele.github.io/foundation-sandbox) live to get a feel for what's included.

 ## Usage